-The Upcoming 4th of July Means that Amazon’s Prime Days Will Soon Be Here too!
+The Upcoming 4th of July Means that Amazon’s Prime Days Will Soon Be Here!

-What better way is there to celebrate our country’s most patriotic holiday than by saving a bundle in a family shopping spree on Amazon.
-Oh…and by upgrading your family’s Prime account to use 2 Factor Authentication.
+What better way is there to celebrate our country’s most patriotic holiday than by saving a bundle during a family shopping spree on Amazon?

 2 Factor Authentication Protects Everyone

 If you do have Amazon Prime, its more than likely that you share all your amazing Prime account benefits with your immediate family members…meaning your spouse and your kids.
 With all of Amazon’s cool new IoT technology like Amazon Echo, Echo Dot, Echo Tap, Echo Show and the soon to launch Echo Look…keeping your Amazon account secure is even difficult than I t was in the pre-AI-device era.

 If you’re not familiar with what 2 Factor Authentication is and why it’s so important you can visit PC Magazine’s site to read their amazingly thorough article and learn more about it.

-Or, you could just trust me when I say…it is important and it’s something you should seriously consider to protect important account information,
+Or, you could just trust me when I say…it’s important…and it’s something you should seriously consider implementing to protect important account information,

-What to Do if Your Whole Family Share’s Your Amazon Prime Account & You Want 2 Factor Authentication?
+What Can You Do if Your Whole Family Share’s Your Amazon Prime Account & You Want 2 Factor Authentication?

-Most 2 step authentication methods rely on sending an authentication code to either an Authentication app, like Google Authenticator or to a cellphone number in the form of a text message.
+Most 2 step authentication methods rely on sending authentication codes to either an Authentication app, like Google Authenticator or to a cellphone number in the form of a text message.
 I think you’ll immediately begin to recognize the problem with the SMS alternative.
-Family members usually don’t share one cellphone and cell phone number.
-Yet, the authentication process usually only lets you designate that one cell phone number is the recipient of the verification codes.
+Family members usually don’t share one cell phone or one cell phone number either.
+Yet, the authentication process generally only lets you designate that one cell phone number be the recipient of the verification codes.